 Obviously these will not work on a pumpkin patch as it would be cumbersome and take too long.
 You can put vinegar on your pumpkin, but over time this will cause it to rot so I would avoid this.

-Wikihow has lots more suggestions including hot pepper sauce and repellent ideas on how to keep squirrels away from pumpkins.
+Wikihow has lots more suggestions including hot pepper sauce and repellent ideas on how to keep squirrels from eating pumpkins.
+Squirrels and lots of other rodents absolutely detest pepper, and garlic as well.
+We know these foods give off strange smells so it might be what you need.

-Prevent Squirrels Eating Pumpkin Plants From Your Yard
+How to Keep Squirrels from Eating Pumpkins Plants From Your Yard

 If you are like me and do not like the idea of spraying chemicals on your pumpkin plants as you are planning on eating them, then you can employ a few other techniques in a bid to keep squirrels away.